mgatto/REST-Spellchecker/README.md

 Issue a HTTP GET request to the endpoint `/api/v1/spellcheck/YOUR-WORD`.
 It would be nice to include an Accept-Language header which matches the language of the submitted word.
-If you do not, the service falls back to linguistic analysis to determine the proper language dictionary to load.
+If you do not, the service falls back to linguistic analysis to determine which language dictionary to load.

-However, determining the language of a single word is less than reliable compared to blocks of text, so please send the header.
+However, determining the language of a single word is less reliable compared to blocks of text, so please send the header.
 Multiple language preferences should be qualified.